grame-cncm/faust/tools/benchmark/README.md

 The **faustbench** tool uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
 All files are then compiled in a unique binary that will measure the DSP CPU of all versions of the compiled DSP.
 The tool is supposed to be launched in a terminal, but it can be used to generate an iOS project, ready to be launched and tested in Xcode.
 Using the `-source` option allows to create and keep the intermediate C++ files, with a Makefile to produce the binary.
 The generated DSP struct memory size in bytes is also printed for each compiler option.

-Notes that result is given as *MBytes/sec* (higher is better) which is computed as the mean of the 10 best values on the measurement period.
+Note that result is given as *MBytes/sec* (higher is better) which is computed as the mean of the 10 best values on the measurement period.
 An estimation of the DSP CPU use (in percentage of the available bandwidth at 44.1 kHz) is also computed using the effective duration of the measure.
 This value may not be perfectly coherent with the MBytes/sec value which is the one to be taken in account.

 `faustbench [-notrace] [-generic] [-ios] [-single] [-fast] [-run <num>] [-bs <frames>] [-source] [-double] [-opt <level(0..3|-1)>] [-us <factor>] [-ds <factor>] [-filter <filter(0..4)>] [additional Faust options (-vec -vs 8...)] foo.dsp`